-Allarity Therapeutics’ pipeline currently consists of six mid-to-late stage clinical candidates for cancer.
-The company is focused on the clinical development of three priority programs: Dovitinib, Stenoparib (2X-121), and Ixempra®.
-In addition, Allarity is supporting the development of three additional clinical assets through business development activitites.
+Allarity Therapeutics’ pipeline currently consists of five mid-to-late stage clinical candidates for cancer.
+The company is focused on the clinical development of three priority programs: Dovitinib, Stenoparib, and Ixempra®.
+In addition, Allarity is supporting the development of two additional clinical assets through business development activities.
 Each Allarity pipeline program is being co-developed with a drug specific DRP® companion diagnostic to select and treat patients most likely to benefit from treatment.

 Allarity’s priority pipeline programs include:

 - Dovitinib, a pan-tyrosine kinase inhibitor in development for renal cell carcinoma (RCC) as lead indication, and hepatic cell carcinoma, breast cancer, endometrial cancer and gastrointestinal stromal tumors as possible secondary indications.